abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/pyos.md

 Best when you need:
 - Smaller image footprint
-- Simpler/non-SSO deployments
+- Simpler, non-SSO deployments

 Potential trade-off:
-- Reduced compatibility for some enterprise auth edge cases compared with Ubuntu build.
+- Reduced compatibility for some enterprise authentication edge cases compared with the Ubuntu build.

 ## 15. Ubuntu vs Alpine comparison